KamoEllen/SpringBoot-EcoManagement/README.md

 SpringBoot-EcoManagement is a sustainable waste management application built with Spring Boot.

 ## Assessment Background
-This project was developed as part of the Enviro365 Graduate Software Developer Assessment.
+This project was developed as part of the Enviro365 Graduate Software Developer Assessment.( 7-day timeframe)

 The application is deployed on Render:
 <!--